sllam/comingle/android_apps/README.md

   - At least two Anroid device, each supporting Wifi-direct connections

 I have tested these apps on 2 Nexus 4's running Android Lollipop, and 2 Samsung Galaxy S4's running Android KitKat.
-The current network middleware only supports Wifi-direct, so each of the device you use must support that.
+For now, the current network middleware only supports Wifi-direct.

 Using the Apps
 ==============